stewe/MasterThesis_code/README.md

 ## How to start the experiments
-Execute *experiments.sh*, optionally with the following parameters:
+Execute *experiments.sh*.
+Unless at least one of the parameters *latnum*, *latsize* *tpnum* and *tpsize* are passed, all four measurements are processed.
+The following optional parameters are available:

 * **sgx** Runs the experiments with the cache inside an SGX enclave (default without).
 * **json** Runs the experiments with JSON instead of the default format Protocol Buffers.